saticoysteele/leagueConstitution/README.md

 ### Consolation Bracket ###
 - Seeding will be determined by end of regular season standing for the 6 teams not in the Championship Bracket.
-- __The winner of the consolation ladder will be awarded an extra pick at the end of the first round (1.13).__
 - The consolation bracket has no bearing on draft order.

 <br><br>